kawsark/vault-openshift-demo/README.md

 # vault-openshift-demo
-This repository provides supporting scripts and an example Golang application for the Vault OpenShift guide.
+This repository provides supporting scripts and an example Golang application for the Vault OpenShift guide blog post.
 These scripts can be run on a standard unix terminal.

 ### Pre-requisites
 1. OpenShift `oc` CLI should be setup with administrative access.